 Candy Car Paint Colors

-Candy paints offer the richest, deepest automotive colors available due to the superior transparency of the dyes used in true candy paints as opposed to pigments used to color conventional automotive colors.
+Candy paints offer the richest, deepest car paint available due to the superior transparency of the dyes used in true candy paints as opposed to pigments used to color conventional automotive colors.
 We offer candy in three versions; 2K urethane candy color (EKU series), base-form candy midcoat (EKB series), and pearlized candy basecoat (KGC Series).
 In general, the EKU series offers the deepest, richest color, while the EKB series is best suited for graphics and tapeouts, and the KGC series is the easiest to spray and repair.
 Check out our candy colors below.
 The colors can be clicked on for pricing and more photos if available.
 To learn more about candy paints read-on below

 How Do Candy Automotive Paint Colors Work?